- Courses Courses

 Research online mortuary science courses and programs.
 Get an overview of program requirements and course descriptions, and find out about career outlook in this field.

 Students can find several mortuary science associate's degree options available through online study.
 These programs are offered through a combination of online classes and on-campus lab sessions.
 Some programs call for internships.

-Online students pursuing this associate's degree gain the technical experience and required skills to work in funeral homes, as funeral home directors or embalmers.
 The program teaches students the ethical and legal issues of handling bodies and communicating with families.
-Online students learn the responsibilities that funeral service workers have to the communities in which they work, and the requirements for fulfilling state and local funeral regulations.
+Online students learn the responsibilities that funeral service workers have to the communities in which they work, and the requirements for abiding by state and local funeral regulations.

 Students can earn an Associate in Applied Science in Mortuary Science through a hybrid of online classes and on-campus lab work.
 Most classes can be completed via the Internet or through video conferencing.
 Some programs require that embalming and anatomy be taken on-campus in order to utilize the labs available to fully on-campus students.
 The online mortuary science associate's degree can be completed in three years.